-The idea behind this rule is that your expenses are generally expected to be lower in retirement: no mortgage payments, no longer need to save for retirement, kids are financially dependent, etc. After computing your expected annual expenses, you can proceed to calculating how much you need (lump-sum) by going back to Rule 1 or 2.
+The idea behind this rule is that your expenses are generally expected to be lower in retirement: no mortgage payments, no longer need to save for retirement, kids are financially dependent, etc. After computing your expected annual expenses, you can proceed to calculate how much you need (lump sum) by going back to Rule 1 or 2.

 For example, assume you earn $100,000 per year before retiring.
 Using the 70% rule, you will need approximately $70,000 ($100,000 x 70%) in annual income to maintain your lifestyle in retirement.
 Going back to Rule 2, this implies you will need:

 ⇒ $70,000 x 25 ⇒ $1.75 million in retirement.

 RULE 4: Pre-Retirement Income x Multiples of 10 to 14

 This rule suggests that you can calculate how much you need to save for retirement by multiplying your income just before retirement by a number between 10 and 14.